A Neural Network Approach for Stochastic Optimal Control: Stochastic Optimal Control Background

 \subsection{FBSDE Formulation}

 One way to avoid the need for a spatial discretization of the HJB equation~\cref{eq:HJB_pde} is to use a non-linear version of Feynman-Kac formula and obtain an equivalent system of stochastic differential equations.
-This idea has been applied to a variety of nonlinear parabolic/elliptic PDEs; see, e.g., \cite{Antonelli_1993,Ma_Protter_Yong_1994,Cheridito_Touzi_2007,Pardoux_Tang_1999,pham-2009}.
+This idea has been applied to a variety of nonlinear parabolic/elliptic PDEs; see, for example, \cite{Antonelli_1993,Ma_Protter_Yong_1994,Cheridito_Touzi_2007,Pardoux_Tang_1999,pham-2009}.

 Our FBSDE system uses ~\cref{eq:HJB_FSDE} as the forward system to sample trajectories.
-Along those trajectories, we note that the solution to the HJB equation \cref{eq:HJB_pde} must satisfy the backward SDE
+Along those trajectories, we note that the solution to the HJB equation \cref{eq:HJB_pde} must satisfy the backward SDE following the Feynman-Kac formulae, see \cite[Chapter~7]{yong_zhou-1999}

-It is important to stress that our choice of the forward system \cref{eq:HJB_FSDE} is the key difference to other existing works.
+It is important to stress that our choice of the forward system \cref{eq:HJB_FSDE} is the key difference from other existing works.
 For example, ~\cite{Han_BSDE} and \cite{raissi2018forward} use the standard Brownian motion.
 While both of these choices lead to a valid FBSDE system for \cref{eq:HJB_pde}, we advocate for including the control in the dynamics as motivated by stochastic PMP \cref{eq:charOC_stoc_red}.
 As our numerical experiments demonstrate, focusing the sampling along optimal trajectories can lead to more accurate and efficient value function approximations.